pnp/sp-dev-fx-webparts/samples/react-ioc-tests/README.md

 - Clone this repository
 - in the command line run:
   - `npm install`
+  - `npm bundle`
   - *`npm test`*
   - `gulp serve`

 ## Features
-This web part is provided as an example of implementing an IoC (Inversion of Control) pattern in the context of a SharePoint Framework web part.
+This web part is provided as an example of implementing an IoC (Inversion of Control) pattern in the context of a SharePoint Framework web part for maximising testability.
 This Web Part illustrates the following concepts on top of the SharePoint Framework:

 - Inversion of Control pattern